 Cannabinoid hemp varieties are currently the most lucrative of the varieties, but can present regulatory challenges depending on the end use products being produced from the raw hemp crop.
 Cannabidiol (or CBD) is a molecule within hemp with numerous applications as a nutraceutical, pharmaceutical, or dietary supplement.
 However, due to hemp’s previous prohibition, regulation of CBD and its inclusion in commercial products is not yet established by the FDA.
 Furthermore, CBD hemp requires growers to understand and master the effect of stress and growing variables (soil make up, moisture content, PH levels, etc.) in order to produce the highest yield of CBD, while keeping the THC within allowable levels.
 In addition, high-cannabinoid varieties are generally grown only as female plants, as the combination of male and female plants leads to seed production and decreased cannabinoid yields.
 Farmers should learn how their state or county regulates the testing of their crop for CBD and THC.
 If their THC yield grows too high, the crop may no longer meet the legal definition of hemp and need to be destroyed.

-Family owned in operated in the great state of Colorado.
-Hemp and CBD legal across U.S. territories.
+Family owned and operated in Colorado.
+Hemp and CBD is legal across U.S. territories.
+Authorized licensed farmers and agricultural developers permitted for purchase only.